Joanne World Tour: Development

 Two weeks before Lady Gaga's fifth studio album, Joanne, was released in October 2016, she began a small promotional tour called the Dive Bar Tour, which visited bars across the US.
-On October 24, 2016, the singer confirmed to Howard Stern that she would also embark on a worldwide concert tour to continue promoting the record.
+On October 24, 2016, she confirmed to Howard Stern that she would also embark on a worldwide concert tour to continue promoting the record.
 She clarified that it would begin after her performance at the Super Bowl LI halftime show, that took place on February 5, 2017.
 Following the halftime show, Gaga announced the Joanne World Tour which began on August 1, 2017, at Vancouver's Rogers Arena and would continue till December 18, 2017, ending at Inglewood, California's The Forum venue, for a total of 60 shows across North and South America and Europe.

-On March 2, 2017, Coachella Valley Music and Arts Festival announced Gaga as a main headliner of the festival in Indio after Beyoncé had to cancel her appearance due to pregnancy.
+On March 2, 2017, Coachella announced Gaga as a main headliner of the festival in Indio after Beyoncé had to cancel her appearance due to pregnancy.
 Billboard reported that the tour would start with the Coachella performances, four months earlier than originally expected.
 However, in an interview with Entertainment Weekly, Gaga's choreographer Richard Jackson confirmed that the performances at Coachella was exclusively for the festival and the Joanne World Tour would be completely different.
 Nevertheless, elements from the festival performance as well as from the Super Bowl halftime show were kept and used for the tour.

 Gaga's participation in the Rock in Rio festival in Brazil was supposed to be the only date in South America.
 However, due to being hospitalized for body pain, she had to cancel the date.
 On September 18, 2017, Gaga postponed the European leg of the tour as a result of further chronic pain she endured.
 The postponed dates were announced a few weeks later to reconvene from January 14, 2018, in Barcelona and end on February 23, 2018, in Germany.
 However, due to severe pain caused by fibromyalgia, Gaga was forced to cancel the remaining 10 shows of her tour, which consequently ended in Birmingham on February 1, 2018.
+In 2025, Gaga added that the cancelled concerts were also due to a psychotic break, explaining that her mental health had deteriorated to the point that she was on lithium while filming A Star Is Born; after being confronted by her sister, she decided to take a break and check into a hospital for psychiatric care.

+DJ White Shadow–who worked as producer on Gaga's Born This Way and Artpop albums–served as the opening act on select dates of the North American leg of the tour.
+During the European leg, the documentary Gaga: Five Foot Two (2017) was screened in arenas before the shows began.